 Yes, as long as the device can save photos in RAW format and can be set to use manual exposure and manual flash power.
 However, Shimmer Views scanned using a DSLR or mirrorless are usually higher quality than scans taken using a phone or compact camera.

 Which lens should I use?

 We recommend using a prime lens, which is a lens that has a fixed focal length (no zoom).
 This avoids the chance that the zoom might change during scanning, and typically gives higher quality photos.
 Good focal lengths to use with a full-frame camera are 50 mm or 85 mm.
-However, if you only have access to zoom lenses, you can still scan.
-Just be careful to avoid changing the zoom during the scan.
+However, if you only have access to a zoom lens, you can still scan.
+Just use the highest quality zoom lens that you have available, and be careful to avoid changing the zoom during the scan.

 Do I have to use RAW format?

 Yes, RAW format is essential.
 Our algorithms depend on having unprocessed RAW input images to accurately measure how light interacts with your material.

 Can I use a different ISO (instead of ISO 100)?

 We recommend using the “base ISO” of your camera which has the best dynamic range and least noise.
 Usually the base ISO is 100.